ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 be asynchronous.

-In cases where the connection establishment determination goes beyond the initial transport handshake, the timer that is set to the "Connection Attempt Delay" to determine when to start the next attempt ought to be adjusted after the initial transport handshake is completed.
+In cases where the connection establishment determination goes beyond the initial transport handshake, the Next Connection Attempt Timer ought to be adjusted after the initial transport handshake is completed.
 When the connection establishment makes progress, but has not completed, the timer SHOULD be extended to a new value that represents an estimated